 A vacation is meant to be a fun and exciting way to get away from the stress of daily life.
-Your next vacation may be a long awaited recharge you need to catch up on sleep or spend quality time with your family.
-Unfortunately, vacations can also serve as a moment when you are most vulnerable to certain travel related health problems.
+Your next vacation may be a long-awaited recharge you need to catch up on sleep or spend quality time with your family.
+Unfortunately, vacations can also serve as a moment when you are most vulnerable to certain travel-related health problems.

 Here are some common travel health problems, and tips to assist you in avoiding them:

-- Motion Sickness.Motion sickness is caused by a battle between your middle ear and what your vision is processing.
-Symptoms of motion sickness include salivation, nausea, vomiting, excessive yawning and cold sweats.
-There are natural alternative treatments for motion sickness such as ginger candies, ginger tea and acupressure on a point called the “Pericardium 6.”
+- Motion Sickness: Motion sickness is caused by a battle between your middle ear and what your vision is processing.
+Symptoms of motion sickness include salivation, nausea, vomiting, excessive yawning, and cold sweats.
+There are natural alternative treatments for motion sickness, such as ginger candies, ginger tea, and acupressure on a point called the “Pericardium 6.”

-- Respiratory Infections.Respiratory infections are usually the “common cold,” and it can be caused by a viral infection.
-Common symptoms include slight fever, runny nose, muscle aches and ear pressure.
+- Respiratory Infections: Respiratory infections are usually the “common cold,” and they can be caused by a viral infection.
+Common symptoms include a slight fever, a runny nose, muscle aches, and ear pressure.
 The symptomatic treatment for this infection centers on nasal decongestants like pseudoephedrine and fever control with paracetamol.

-- Traveler’s Diarrhea.Traveler’s diarrhea is a common problem for many vacation-goers, and can be caused by a few different factors such as a change in eating habits, or any other type environmental change.
+- Traveler’s Diarrhea: Traveler’s diarrhea is a common problem for many vacation-goers, and can be caused by a few different factors, such as a change in eating habits or any other type of environmental change.
 It can also be the result of a parasitic infection.
-Ciprofloxacin is a common antibiotic for traveler’s diarrhea.
-Staying hydrated with lots of water and electrolyte drinks also helps to avoid such problem.
+Our doctors may provide an Azithromycin or Rifaximin online.
+The primary focus of all cases is hydration.
+With YDO, you can now get an antibiotic prescription online while traveling.
+No need to visit a walk-in clinic.

 Know Your Options If You Get Sick While Traveling